BettyN1205/capstoneGame/readme.md

 ### Problem

 The game features a compelling plot and puzzles inspired by well-known detective mystery novels.
 It engages players in the process of finding clues and solving puzzles, providing an immersive experience in the world of detective novels.
-The game includes levels that require collaboration between two players, promoting teamwork skills.

 ### User Profile

-Everyone who is interested in mystery and detective novels.
+Everyone who is interested in mystery and puzzle games.

 ### Features